HereonCloud/Thrift-Co/README.md

 # Thrift-Co

-Thrift Co is an e-commerce website that sells used and well maintained clothes for an affordable price.
+Thrift Co is an e-commerce website that sells used and well maintained clothes forØ an affordable price.

 ## Installation